History

 Since then, the EuroMOMO network has compiled, analysed and shared weekly mortality data from all the participating countries, every week, all the year around.

-From 2016 onwards, the EuroMOMO network has been supported by and worked closely with the European Centre for Disease Prevention and Control (ECDC) and the World Health Organization (WHO) Regional Office for Europe.
+From 2016 - 2022, the EuroMOMO network was supported by and worked closely with the European Centre for Disease Prevention and Control (ECDC) and the World Health Organization (WHO) Regional Office for Europe.